 You can bring other things that aren’t car camping essentials, but will add a few more comforts to your camping trip.
 This is the fun part where you can fine tune your car camping checklist and bring the camping gear that is really important to you and your family.

 These big screen tents are great for putting over a picnic table for bug-free eating.
-You can also use them as a large play pen for wandering toddlers, you’ll appreciate giving them a little freedom without giving them free reign of the campground.
+You can also use them as a large playpen for wandering toddlers.
+You’ll appreciate giving them a little freedom without giving them free reign of the campground.

 It seems silly to bring a rug camping, but it’s so nice to have a designated shoe area and a reminder for the Tiny Critter to take his shoes off before going in the tent.

 A daypack is the best way to carry all of these items so you don’t have to worry about them while hiking or scrambling up hills.

 You’ll only kneel on one acorn before you buy a pack of these, we promise.
 I especially love having them between the pack n play and my mattress, for middle of the night diaper changes.

 We’ve recently also tried moving blankets, and while they do insulate the bottom of the tent nicely, they don’t add much cushion to walk on.

 You never know when you’ll need to hang something from a tree limb, or fasten something to the outside of a backpack.
 Don’t get the expensive carabiners that are for climbing, you should get something small like these.

 We don’t list firewood as something to bring because where we live in Minnesota, we are told NOT to move firewood due to invasive insects that are killing trees.

 Most campsites will have wood for sale on site that was harvested locally.
 There are places that will want to inspect your firewood if you bring any and it will have to have a tag stating where it was harvested and that it was kiln dried to be allowed in.

-That is our complete packing list for car camping.
-All the items talked about above are listed individually on the list, so you can check them all off individually to be sure you packed it all!
+That is our complete packing list for tent camping.
+All the items talked about above are listed individually on the list, so you can check them all off to be sure you packed it all!